 - Comparing the exposed groups (the DSRS personnel) with Richmond personnel showed increased cancer incidence which is statistically significant.

-In response to Recommendation 18 of the Joint Standing Committee on Foreign Affairs, Defence and Trade Inquiry into F-111 Deseal/Reseal Workers and their Families, Defence is sponsoring world first, ground breaking research into F-111 Deseal/Reseal and fuel solvent exposure to look at possible genetic changes in these workers and what may be causing these changes.
-This research follows previous small pilot studies by Professor Bowling which indicated changes in mitochondrial proteins in peripheral blood samples in individuals exposed to fuel solvents.
+In response to Recommendation 18 of the Joint Standing Committee on Foreign Affairs Defence and Trade (JSCFADT) Inquiry into F-111 Deseal/Reseal Workers and their Families, Defence has sponsored world first, ground breaking research into F-111 Deseal/Reseal and fuel solvent exposure to look at possible genetic changes in these workers and what may be causing these changes.
+This research follows previous small pilot studies by Professor Frank Bowling which indicated changes in mitochondrial proteins in peripheral blood samples in individuals exposed to fuel and solvents.

-The Jet Fuel Exposure Syndrome Study (JFES Study), which will deliver a Research Report (or series of Reports) will be led by Professor Bowling and conducted by the Mater Medical Research Institute (MMRI), in collaboration with Omics (Research) Laboratory (within Mater Pathology) and Emphron Bioinformatics.
+The Jet Fuel Exposure Syndrome Study (JFES Study) is led by Professor Bowling and conducted by the Mater Medical Research Institute (MMRI), in collaboration with Omics (Research) Laboratory (within Mater Pathology) and Emphron Bioinformatics.
 Administrative support is provided through the University of Queensland.